nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Steps:

-1. Type `listreader` in the _Command Box_.
+1. Type `listreader` into the _Command Box_.
 1. Press `Enter` to execute your input.

 Outcome:

 * The _Result Display_ will show a message indicating success.
-* SmartLib will list out all the readers.
+* SmartLib will list out all the readers in its registered reader base.
   <br><br>
   ![result for 'listreader'](images/listreaderResult.png)